AdamGaidi/IT2810-P4-database-search-catalog/README.md

 yarn run cypress open
 ```
 and press "Run all specs" to run the tests.
-Alternatively use ´npx cypress run` to run in the terminal.
+Alternatively use `npx cypress run` to run in the terminal.

 ### Manual testing